 Founded in 1914, Greyhound is the United States’ largest intercity bus transportation provider and connects Portland with its more than 2,400 service locations in North America.
 You can buy Greyhound bus tickets online, over the phone or at a Greyhound agency.
 The Portland Greyhound bus stop is located on Northwest Station Way and Marshall Street, north of Union Station train station and near the MAX light rail line.

 In addition to BoltBus and Greyhound, several other bus services provide convenient, affordable and frequent service to some of the most beautiful destinations in the region.

 - Cascades POINT: Seven daily trips to and from Portland and Eugene.

 - NorthWest POINT: Twice-daily service to and from Portland and Astoria.

-- The Wave: Twice-daily service to and from Portland and multiple coastal cities, including Oceanside, Cannon Beach and Lincoln City.
+- The Northwest Connector (also known as The Wave): Twice-daily service to and from Portland and multiple coastal cities, including Oceanside, Cannon Beach and Lincoln City.

 - CC Rider: Weekday service from Portland to St. Helens and Astoria.

 - Central Oregon Breeze: Daily service between Portland and Bend (with twice-daily service during peak season).

 Introduced in 2016, Portland’s bike-share program brings 1,000 smart bicycles to the central city.